berthubert/simplomon/README.md

+# THIS REPOSITORY HAS MOVED!

+Please head to our new home on Codeberg: [https://codeberg.org/berthubert/simplomon](https://codeberg.org/berthubert/simplomon)

+Thanks!

 # simplomon
 Very simple availability monitoring system with a single configuration file and a single binary.
 Also comes as a Docker image.